Studies

 Both universities offer a wide range of courses covering all periods (Ancient History, Middle Ages, Modern History, Contemporary History) and various regional focuses (e.g. Eastern Europe, North America, Middle East, etc.).
 In particular, there is the option to specialize in colonial history, the Mediterranean region and sub-Saharan Africa with an additional “Diplôme universitaire d'Études africaines”.

-The TübAix Master's is primarily aimed at graduates of history degree programs with a very good knowledge of French or German, but lateral entrants are also welcome if they are sufficiently qualified.
+The TübAix Master's is primarily aimed at graduates of history degree programs with a very high proficiency respectively in French and in German, but lateral entrants are also welcome if they are sufficiently qualified.

-Half of the M.A. is spent at the German university and half at the French university, whereby the order can be freely chosen.
+Half of the M.A. is spent at the German university and half at the French university; students may choose freely where they go first.

 If students opt for the first M.A. year in Tübingen, they must complete modules in two historical periods and in the minor subject before taking research-oriented specialization courses in Aix-en-Provence and writing their Master's thesis.
 For a specialization in the fields of “Antiquity” and “Middle Ages”, proof of the Latinum is required.